Most of our products are made of the following materials:

 transported for a returned item.
 However, in most cases, the item is later

 re-purchased and then we do transport a pet in need for that product, on one

 leg of their journey towards a better life!

-There are two ways we work to get pets in need of help, to the people who can care for them.
+There are a few ways we work to get pets in need of help, to the people who can care for them.

 California http://www.ridesfork9s.com/ - Rides for K9's is a pet transportation company based out of Southern, California.
 They provide reliable transportation in a climate controlled vehicle that allows for continuous visual observation of every animal on their trips.

-*Our transport partners are a separate entity from Team Plover.
-All opinions shared by Team Plover, are the opinions of Team Plover and do not necessarily reflect the opinions of any or all of our transport partners.
-Our transport partners do not necessarily endorse Team Plover.
+*Our transport partners and third party animal transporters are all separate entities from Team Plover.
+All opinions shared by Team Plover, are the opinions of Team Plover and do not necessarily reflect the opinions of any or all of these other organizations.
+Our transport partners and these third party animal transporters do not necessarily endorse Team Plover.